pastagang/pastagang/paper/readme.md

 <br>

 During the jamming sessions, seeing multiple cursors move across the screen making art creates a unique form of unspoken collaboration.
 Each cursor's movement represents someone's creativity and intentions, making you part of a larger collective experience.
 While working in Hydra, watching more experienced coders take your initial concepts in a new direction creates a feeling that solo coding cannot match.
 The nature of adapting your plans to work with others' contributions mirrors the dynamics of an in-person jamming session.
-Without communicating, these cursors interact with one another and enable a constantly flowing exchange of ideas, leading to unexpected creative directions and fostering a sense of collective creation.
+Without explicit communicating, these cursors interact with one another and enable a constantly flowing exchange of ideas, leading to unexpected creative directions and fostering a sense of collective creation.

 <br>